namann06/street-food-qr-menu/README.md

-# Street Food QR Menu 🍜📱
+# SERVIO🍜📱

-A modern, mobile-first digital menu and ordering system designed for street food vendors.
+A modern, mobile-first digital menu and ordering system designed for restaurant.
 Customers can scan a QR code to browse the menu and place orders in real time, while vendors manage orders and updates from a secure dashboard.

 ### 🌐 Live Demo
 [Visit Live Site](https://street-food-qr-menu.vercel.app)